utsav0/daily-dev-tips/src/pages/posts/making-a-fullscreen-vertical-slider-with-tailwind-and-eleventy.md

 ![slide with contact section](https://cdn.hashnode.com/res/hashnode/image/upload/v1611646060342/8hQgMx-d2.png)

-There we go, we now have our full vertical scrollable homepage slider made in Tailwind and Eleventy.
+There we go.
+We now have our full vertical scrollable homepage slider in Tailwind and Eleventy.

 You can find today's code example on [GitHub](https://github.com/rebelchris/eleventy-todoist/tree/part9).